 The Trustees of The Lewis Workplace Pension have a fiduciary duty to their scheme members, which means they are under a strict, legal obligation to act solely in the interest of their scheme members.

-The Lewis Workplace Pension has been granted master trust authorisation by the Pension Regulator and this may provide Employers, whose duty it is to choose an auto-enrolment scheme, with some comfort that the scheme does in fact meet the required standards and the needs of their workforce.
+The Lewis Workplace Pension has been granted master trust authorisation by The Pensions Regulator and this may provide Employers, whose duty it is to choose an auto-enrolment scheme, with some comfort that the scheme does in fact meet the required standards and the needs of their workforce.

 However, pensions are central to an employee’s long-term financial future.
 It is therefore possible that at some point in the future it could be argued that an employer owes some kind of obligation to its employees to regularly review the suitability of their chosen scheme.
 After all, the individual would not be a member of the scheme if not for the fact that he or she were not also an employee.